In part 3 of this blog series, we’ll cover legal analytics data and reports for legal team management - namely, the chief legal officer, general...

 To be of true benefit to the in-house Legal Department and its stakeholders, legal technology must be connected: to the company’s IT infrastructure, to other in-house counsel legal software, to business clients and outside resources.

 That’s where a legal hub comes in.

-A legal hub is an online legal workspace that aggregates workflow, documents and tools in one central location.
+A legal hub is a cloud based legal software solution that aggregates workflow, documents and tools in one central location.
 Unlike a static matter management system, a legal hub ties together all of the components of the in-house environment for a seamless and holistic user experience.
 (With all apologies to J.R.R.
 Tolkien, it’s one app to rule them all.)

 Why do you need a legal hub?